higherkindness/rules_scala/docs/stardoc/providers.md

 <a name="#ScalaConfiguration"></a>
 ## ScalaConfiguration

-Provides access to the Scala compiler jars
+Scala compile-time and runtime configuration

 ### Fields